Skip to content

 Viking Wind tests wind turbines for the Japanese market

 “In Japan, there is a limit of 20 kilowatts for small turbines.
-The turbine here is designed for 25 kilowatts, so we must have a power curve on it, which shows that we can keep it below 20 kilowatts, as part of getting the turbine certified, says Ulrich Høgenhaven, who is CEO of Viking Wind.
+The turbine here is designed for 25 kilowatts, so we must have a power curve on it, which shows that we can keep it below 20 kilowatts as part of the certification process, says Ulrich Høgenhaven, CEO of Viking Wind.

-The test and knowledge Centre for small wind turbines have been in operation since 2019, and Viking Wind is one of the companies that has made extensive use of the facilities.
+The Test and Knowledge Centre for Small Wind Turbines has been in operation since 2019, and Viking Wind is one of the companies that has made extensive use of the facilities.

-“It is nice that we have testing facilities in Denmark with the wind resources that exist so that we do not have to spend too much time getting the data in place.
-In general, there is a good average wind up here, and we also need to have above 16 meters per second many times to be able to get the peak loads on as well.
-We can do that here” says Ulrich Høgenhaven.
+“It is nice that we have testing facilities in Denmark with the wind resources that exist, so that we do not have to spend too much time getting the data in place.
+In general, there is a good average wind up here, and we also need to have above 16 meters per second many times to get the peak loads on as well.
+We can do that here,” says Ulrich Høgenhaven.

-The companies that evaluate at the Centre at Hundborg can constantly monitor the turbines and download test data for use in development and certifications.
-The Folkecenter subsequently anonymizes the test data and passes it on to Aalborg University for teaching and research use.
+The companies evaluated at the Centre in Hundborg can continuously monitor the turbines and download test data for use in development and certification.
+The Folkecenter subsequently anonymises the test data and passes it on to Aalborg University for teaching and research use.

-You can see more about Viking Wind’s test in Thy in the video here.
-The video was recorded a few days after the storm, Otto – In which Viking Wind’s turbine passed with flying colours.
+You can learn more about Viking Wind’s test in Thy by watching the video here.
+The video was recorded a few days after the storm, Otto, in which Viking Wind’s turbine passed with flying colours.

 You should consider reading